FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Volumetric scattering in turbulent cool gas

-Here, $\overline{\tau}$ is the mean scattering time due to an intersection length of gas $\overline{L} = f_V R$.
-Note that distribution of intersection lengths only depends on the complex size, $R$, and the volume filling factor, $f_V$, through the combination $f_V R$.
 The bottom panel of Fig.~\ref{fig:mist_singlescale} compares the empirical curves (solid) and the approximate curve (dashed) computed using Eq.~\ref{eq:ftau_sphere_analytic}.
-The agreement improves for larger $N_c$, but in either case the qualitative picture is clear: turbulent scattering due to mists produces a sharp cutoff in the $f_{\rm sc}(>\tau)$ curve above $\tau =\overline{\tau}$.
+The agreement improves for larger $N_c$, but in either case the qualitative picture is clear: turbulent scattering due to mists produces an exponential cutoff in the $f_{\rm sc}(>\tau)$ curve above $\tau =\overline{\tau}$.
+Note that there are two effective degrees of freedom: the distribution of intersection lengths, and thus the TDF, only depends on the complex size, $R$, and the volume filling factor, $f_V$, through the combination $f_V R$: whereas $f_V R$ sets the position of the cutoff, $N_c$ sets it sharpness.